IcodeNet/angular2-webpack-typescript-exercises/steps/step3- encapsulate the display of a Contact/excersise03-binding-background.md

 In angular the binding's source is implicitly set to the component that owns the template that contains the target html element.

-* So a `Source` Component will provide the data - Where teh data are coming from.
+* So a `Source` Component will provide the data - Where the data are coming from.
 * A Target HTML elemnt will receive the data   -Where the data is going.
 * And a Binding object will Sync Between the two - what keeps the two synchronised.